dvirgiln/dvirgiln.github.io/_posts/2019-03-26-spark-structured-streaming-output-modes.md

 | +------------------------------------------+------+--------------+--------+
 |
 ```
 In this case, every batch writes just the rows that have been updated.
-This output mode normally is what makes more sense in the majority of the cases.
+This output mode is normally what makes more sense in most cases.

 ## Watermark
 Watermark is the streaming property that allows the stream to wait for late records.
-The records that are coming after the watermark has expired are discarded.
+The records that have been streamed after the watermark has expired are discarded.

-Watermark makes sense when it is defined a stream window.
-So windows keep opened waiting for late records until the watermark has expired for those windows.
+Watermark makes sense when it is defined on a stream grouped by windows.
+So windows stay open waiting for late records, until the watermark has expired for those windows.

-To test how watermark function, we will use **update output mode**.
+To test how watermark works, we'll use **update** output mode.

-We want to reproduce what normally happens in production ETLs: there is a streaming of data that is aggregated in a window period, but there are some late records that come with a delay.
-So the real time streaming job follow these steps:
+We want to reproduce what normally happens in production ETLs: there is a stream of data that is aggregated in a window period, but there are some late records that come with a delay.
+So the real time streaming job will follow these steps:
-* Aggregate the data that comes inside of every window.
+* Aggregate the data that is streamed to every window.
 * Push the aggregated data into the sink.
-* If a new late record comes before the watermark expires, the new record has to be aggregated and push back to the sink.
+* If a new late record comes before the watermark expires, it has to be aggregated and written to the sink.

 We are going to test this use case in our example: